MarcusGastaldello/FRICOSIPY/README.rst

 1. Static
 -----------
-The model static input file contains topographic information that varies across the spatial domain ( 𝑥 , 𝑦 ):
+The model static input file contains topographic information that varies across the spatial domain ( 𝑥 , 𝑦 ) and requires the following variables:

 * **NORTHING**
 * **EASTING**